This post may contain affiliate links. Read our disclosure policy here.

 And it brings such a satisfaction to finally clean it and bring that “naked” look back.

 Luckily, it takes very little elbow grease and simple ingredients that you probably have on hand.
+And for the record, this’s not my everyday cleaning method.
+I usually thoroughly wash and clean my pot after every use with just a dish soap and sponge.

 WHAT YOU’LL NEED TO CLEAN YOUR DUTCH OVEN?